WellthCare

-Step 1: Check Your Eligibility for a Special Enrollment Period (SEP)
+Step 1: See If You Qualify for a Special Enrollment Period (SEP)

-• Loss of other health coverage - such as losing job-based coverage, COBRA, or individual market insurance
+• Loss of other health coverage – losing job-based coverage, COBRA, or individual market insurance

 • Change in family status – marriage, divorce, birth, or adoption of a child